Term Life Insurance Quotes

 They think they can’t afford it.

-If this gentlemen has a family and tells me he can’t afford a policy, my first question is, “how much do you spend at Starbucks (or other coffee emporium) every morning?”
+If this gentleman has a family and tells me he can’t afford a policy, my first question is, “How much do you spend at Starbucks (or other coffee emporium) every morning?”
 If the answer is $3 or higher, I show them that if they cut back on the daily java drinks, they can easily afford that policy.
-If they don’t indulge in a daily caffeine treat, I can usually find other places to find $25 dollars a month to financially protect their families.
+If they don’t indulge in a daily caffeine treat, I can usually find other places to find $25 dollars a month to protect their families financially.

 - They just aren’t interested in securing the financial future of their families.
 Thankfully, I don’t hear this one a lot, but I have to include it on the list because I do run into people with this viewpoint from time to time.
 One charming “gentleman” said to me, “I’ll be dead, so I won’t have to worry about it, will I?”
 That’s one objection I won’t even try to overcome because, frankly, I don’t want to spend more time than I have to with someone like that, let alone try to sell him a policy.